Kaiela Institute

 CURRENT PROJECTS

-Goulburn Murray Regional Prosperity Plan
+Goulburn Murray Regional Prosperity and Productivity Plan

-The Plan has a vision to build a thriving First Nations economy that will generate new income, opportunities and shared prosperity for the benefit of everyone in the region.
+(Launched 15th July 2021) The Plan has a vision to build a thriving First Nations economy that will generate new income, opportunities and shared prosperity for the benefit of everyone in the region.
 Both the First Nations and the broader regional communities have guided this new, nation-leading approach, which was designed from the ground up: in the region, by the region, for the region.
 We take a new and positive investment-based approach for generating and sharing prosperity and value.
 By achieving parity between First Nations and the broader non-Indigenous people, productivity increases, costs reduce and everyone in the region benefits.
 This new investment-based approach to First Nations parity will deliver a measurable economic return on investment to the region, which Deloitte Access Economics calculated at $150 million per annum when fully implemented over 15 years.
-First Nations economic inclusion will also create social and cultural value for everyone in the region.
+First Nations economic inclusion will also create social and cultural value for everyone in the region. |

 The unit aims to achieve data sovereignty and ensure measures and evaluations of prosperity and progress of the community are led, managed and controlled by our First Nations community itself.
 The power and authority over the design, ownership, access to and use of data is a key step in an evidence-based decision making process that will be critical to the community to empower them to control its own future and secure positive long-lasting outcomes.